 Nintendo Switch is the perfect console for local multiplayer - simply crack off those Joy-Con and start having fun with whoever happens to be in the room with you.
 However, the console has built up a solid portfolio of online multiplayer games since launch, too, and we've picked out a handful - in no particular order - to help you get the most out of your online experience.

-While Nintendo's online infrastructure has had a rocky reputation in the past, Switch has come on leaps and bounds since launch and, despite its foibles (let's not talk about the cumbersome voice chat solution and tie-in phone app), Nintendo Switch Online is certainly worth the modest monthly or annual fee if you've got Switch friends in distant places (there are also ways to make that cost even more reasonable if you're willing to share).
+While Nintendo's online infrastructure has had a rocky reputation in the past, Switch has come on leaps and bounds since launch and, despite its foibles, Nintendo Switch Online is certainly worth the modest monthly or annual fee if you've got Switch friends in distant places (there are also ways to make that cost even more reasonable if you're willing to share).

-A list of the best couch co-op games for Switch is available if you prefer multiplayer of the local variety, but let's sit back and take a look at the best online multiplayer games currently available on the console.
+Our picks of the best couch co-op Switch games might suit you better if you prefer multiplayer of the local variety, but let's sit back and take a look at the best online multiplayer games currently available on the console.

 Splatoon 2 is just about everything you could ask for from a sequel.
 It builds on everything the original online team shooter set up and then some; almost every single major issue people had with the first game has been resolved, showing that Nintendo is genuinely listening and wants to deliver the absolute best experience possible.
 It maintains the freshness you’d expect and throws in countless big and small changes and additions, every one of them for the better.
 The last Splatfest may have come and gone, but Splatoon 2 is still ink-redible.